-In the earlier chapter on Internet in Part 1 of this manual we saw that the Internet application provides the services and protocols needed for other TCP/IP Protocol Suite applications to work.
-It also provides a variety of modules and \ Commands that duplicate UNIX commands.
-If you're a more experienced Internet user you may well find these useful; this chapter gives you more information about them.
+In the earlier Internet chapter on page 3 of Part 1 - The desktop applications we saw that the Internet application provides the services and protocols needed for other TCP/IP Protocol Suite (Release 2) applications to work.
+It also provides a variety of modules and Commands that duplicate UNIX commands.
+If you're a more experienced Internet user you may well find these useful; this chapter gives you more information about them